-The 2.4 mile hike along the Jenny Lake lakeshore is easy.
-While the path is not paved, folks in reasonable shape will be able to walk this no problem.
+The 2.4-mile hike along the Jenny Lake lakeshore is easy.
+While the path is not paved, folks in reasonable shape will be able to walk this with no problem.
 Once at the opposite side of the lake, you’ll carry on another 0.5 miles to Hidden Falls.
-If you feel like carrying onto Inspiration Point, which you should, it is another 0.5 mile jaunt up a steeper path.
+If you feel like carrying onto Inspiration Point, which you should, it is another 0.5-mile jaunt up a steeper path.
 The last 0.5 miles up to Inspiration Point is the most difficult portion of the hike.

 Going back you can go back the way you came, hiking along the lake shore until you reach Jenny Lake Visitor Center or take the Jenny Lake Shuttle.
 Running every 10-15 minutes, the Jenny Lake Shuttle is a fun little way to end your hike by getting ferried across Jenny Lake.